zetashift/bioinformatics_algorithms/chapter1.md

 # Hidden Messages in replication origin

-Here we will be using *Vibrio cholerae*, a bacteria that causes cholera as an example of how to find the *ori*.
-We already know the *ori*, but let\'s see what makes the region special, so we can design a computational approach for finding ori in other bacteria.
+Here we will be using *Vibrio cholerae*, bacteria that causes cholera as an example of how to find the *ori*.
+We already know the *ori*, but let's see what makes the region special, so we can design a computational approach for finding ori in other bacteria.

 Here is *Vibrio cholerae*\'s replication origin: